Top 10 Health Benefits of Green Tea

 Pregnant women and newborns shouldn’t drink large amounts of green tea as its ability to bind to DHFR may increase the risk of folate deficiencies in the newborn and increase the risk of spina bifida or other neural tube disorders.

 Most people thrive on green tea and can drink multiple glasses daily.
 One caveat is that you would want to avoid drinking heavy amounts in the late afternoon and evening due the caffeine.
-Even decaf green tea can be stimulating and should be avoided later in the day.
-Green tea is more beneficial in the morning or early afternoon.
+Even decaf can be stimulating and should be avoided later in the day.
+It is more beneficial in the morning or early afternoon.

 Some individuals do not do well with green tea.
 These individuals complain of nausea, joint pain, anxiety, irritability and headaches when they consume it.
 This may be due to the caffeine, but also may be due to an intolerance.
-If you notice these sensations reduce or eliminate green tea and other caffeinated beverages from your diet for a week and then try it again and see if the symptoms return.
+If you notice these sensations try consuming green tea with food and see if that helps.
+If not, then try to reduce or eliminate green tea and other caffeinated beverages from your diet for a week and then try it again and see if the symptoms return.

-As long as you do not have these contraindications and you feel good when you consume green tea than you are more than welcome to consume multiple cups daily.
+As long as you do not have these contraindications and you feel good when you consume it than you are more than welcome to consume multiple cups daily.
 You can also use supplements with green tea extract to take on these benefits.
 My favorite energy supplement with green tea extract, green coffee bean extract, vitamin C, methyl-B12, resveratrol, S-Acetyl glutathione and so much more is called energy charge.
-Check it out here